CU-ECEN-5823/course-project-PuneetBansal/README.md

 * The main.c file in the root folder was renamed [gecko_main.c](gecko_main.c).
 Contents of the main while loop were moved into functions and the main() function was #ifdef'd out.
 * The [src](src) subfolder was added to contain code specific to the ECEN 5823 course and source files were added to support ECEN 5823 and the simplicity studio exercise assignment.

-## ECEN 5823 Bluetooth Mesh Skeleton Project
+## INFRASTRUCTURE OPERATIONAL EFFICIENCY IMPROVEMENT USING BLUETOOTH MESH

-The following has been implemented in the project as of 20th April 2019:
+**The following has been implemented in the project as of 20th April 2019:**

 * Configuration of the nodes as LPN and successfull friendship establishment
 * Integration of CCS811 gas sensor and on board Si7021 humidity sensor.